Expertizo/Onboarding/performances.md

 ---

+### 🗒️ Quarterly Review Meeting Preparation Note

+To ensure a productive and meaningful discussion during the **Quarterly Performance Meeting**, all team members are required to:
+- Review their **previous Quarterly Review Report**, including the feedback and goals that were discussed.
+- Prepare and bring a **written summary of their self-achievements** and **improvements made toward previous goals**.
+- Be ready to discuss their progress, learnings, and areas where further support may be needed.

+If any team member arrives **unprepared**, has **not reviewed** the previous report and goals, or fails to provide their **written self-assessment**, the meeting will be **postponed to the following month**.
+This policy ensures that review sessions remain valuable, focused, and action-oriented.

+---

 ### ⚠️ Performance Improvement Steps

 1. **⚠️ 1st Warning**: If performance scores remain below the targeted benchmarks for an extended period, despite support and discussions, a formal warning is issued.
 This serves as an opportunity to identify challenges and create a plan for improvement.